 Victor Ngetich

-Before graduate school, I workedas a software engineer in Nairobi, Kenya.
-At Flux Water Limited, I designed and optimized backend systems using Django and PostgreSQL.
-I built real-time operational monitoring dashboards for water supply infrastructure and created AccessWASH, a nationwide water-access data platform handling over 100,000 datapoints across microservices, serving thousands of users advocating for better water, sanitation, and hygiene services across Kenya.
-That engineering background informs how I approach research with attention to reproducibility, efficiency, and real-world impact.
+Before graduate school, I worked as a software engineer in Nairobi, Kenya.
+At Flux Water Limited, I designed and optimized backend systems using Django and PostgreSQL and built AccessWASH, a nationwide water-access data platform handling over 100,000 datapoints.
+That engineering background shapes how I approach research: with attention to reproducibility, computational efficiency, and the gap between a working prototype and something that holds up at scale.

-I'm a recipient of the Mastercard Foundation Scholarship, the I School Fellowship, and the Dr. James R. Chen Award.
+I'm a recipient of the Mastercard Foundation Scholarship, the I School Fellowship, the Dr. James R. Chen Award, and the Big Ideas Award.